Ludwig Von Drake: Character

 Ludwig Von Drake comes from Vienna, Austria, and has a fascination with knowledge.
 Since his youth, he has been trying to obtain as many diplomas, in any science, as possible.
 When he is consulted by other family members, it is a running gag that he almost invariably turns out to have a university degree relevant for whatever information they are seeking.
 He is often shown as having little social competence, however, and is often portrayed as being very forgetful, sometimes even somewhat senile.
+Much of this was the result of ad-libbing from his original voice actor, Paul Frees.

 In the comics, Ludwig usually visits with Donald Duck and Donald's nephews Huey, Dewey, and Louie.
 On occasion, Daisy Duck will coax (or even trick) the professor into giving lectures and tours for her ladies' club.
 Ludwig can play the piano and acoustic guitar, as shown in a few television specials and more.

 In the Wonderful World of Color episode The Hunting Instinct, Walt Disney states Ludwig is Donald Duck's father's brother.
 According to Walt Disney, Donald decided to adopt his maternal surname, Duck, when he got into show business, and that is the reason why he is not popularly known as Donald Von Drake.
 In the comic strips by Bob Karp and Al Taliaferro, Donald and his nephews usually call Ludwig 'Uncle Ludwig', and Daisy Duck refers to him as 'sort of an uncle' of Donald's in the first Sunday strip where his name is mentioned.

 In the Wonderful World of Color episode Kids is Kids, Ludwig says, "Of course, I don't need any help raising children.
 I'm a bachelor."
 Besides, he has been shown to be a member of the Absentminded Dating Club, where he is the suitor of a duck woman called Alice.
 This is contradicted by Don Rosa's private (and unpublished) Duck Family tree which shows Ludwig married to Donald Duck's mother's sister Matilda McDuck.
 The same family tree also states this is the only relationship between Ludwig and Donald Duck; thereby contradicting Walt Disney's statement.